psorus/DEAN/README.md

-Notice that this code does not include the autoencoder used in the original paper The current version of the original paper is given in DEAN.pdf
+Notice that this code does not include the autoencoder used in the original paper.

+The current version of the original paper is given in DEAN.pdf